Hippo Life Cycle | How Long Does A Hippo Live?

 Habitat

-Hippos’ schools typically have 10 to 30 members , including men and women, but some classes have almost as many as 200.
+Hippos’ pods typically have 10 to 30 members, including men and women, but some classes have almost as many as 200.
 Whatever the size, the school is usually run by an influential male.

 Hippos are known to be violent and dangerous.
-Hippopotami have huge teeth and tusks, which they use to defend themselves from predators.
+Hippopotamuses have huge teeth and tusks, which they use to defend themselves from predators.

 Threats and Conservation